stride-nyc/autopilot-scripts/python/README.md

 ## Python Pacakge Approach

-This install approach uses Python 3.11 and Pipx to install a autopilot in Python package.
-The autopilot CLI is available at paths from your terminal.
+This install approach uses Python 3.11 and Pipx to install a Conductor in Python package.
+The Conductor CLI is available at paths from your terminal.
 The commands run against project that is at the current working directory of the terminal session.
 It requires a GitHub User and Token for the Stride-NYC organization and an Open AI API Key.

 ### Prerequisites